Graph theory

 10

 Iterating over edges with the edges iterator function will give a value of type Edge.
-The src() and and dst() functions applied to an edge argument return the numbers of the source and destination vertices respectively.
+The src() and dst() functions applied to an edge argument return the numbers of the source and destination vertices respectively.

 for e in edges(pg)